 How I can help

-- Reduce feelings of anxiety and depression
+- Reduced feelings of anxiety and depression

-- Increase their self-worth and self-care
+- Increased sense of self-worth and self-care

-- Improve communication and relationships
+- Improved communication in relationships

 Training, qualifications & experience